3.5 Targeted Résumé Parts

 References

-References will be submitted in a seperate document with your resume, if requested.
+References will be submitted in a separate document with your resume, if requested.
 In the context of the résumé, references are former employers who can vouch for you as a quality employee when asked by the employer you have applied to.
 If you are asked to provide references, do so on a separate page.
 You can include a References section with actual entries when applying to a smaller organization that will likely make quick decisions about hiring but make sure you notify your references that you have applied for a job.
 In addition, you need to be sure that those you want to list as a reference are still willing to serve as one.
 In those situations, providing your references’ contact information will allow the employer to call up the people who have agreed to endorse you to do quick background checks before finalizing their decisions.
 Withholding the references so that they have to call you to ask for them slows down their process.
 If they are considering you and another leading candidate, the one who provides the References in their application package and gets a solid endorsement looks better than the one who required them to do more work for the same information.

 If you include references, put them all on one page at the end of your application document so they can be separated out and shredded at the end of the hiring process.